schuyler-smith/phylosmith/README.md

 Call			 | Use
 ---------------- | ------------------------------------------------
-FastCoOccur      | calculate co-occurrence between taxa curate_cooccurrence | subsets the co-occurence table to specific taxa find_generalists | filter taxa by proportion of samples seen in find_common_taxa | find taxa common to each treatment
+FastCoOccur      | calculate co-occurrence between taxa concatenate_treatments | combines multiple columns in meta-data into a single column curate_cooccurrence | subsets the co-occurence table to specific taxa find_generalists | filter taxa by proportion of samples seen in find_common_taxa | find taxa common to each treatment